yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 About me
 =====
 My first name "Yu" can be confused as "You" sometimes.
-So people around me may also call me "HuangYu" together :)
+So people around me also call me "HuangYu" together :)

 I am an assistant professor of Computer Science at Vanderbilt University.
 I am also affiliated with the [Institute for Software